louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-query"></a>
 #### Searching for a string into indexed fields
-Returns all the data corresponding to the exact search of the characters.
+Return all the data corresponding to the exact search of the characters.
 The partial search can be done thanks to the joker (*).

 * **URL**